meirizarrygelpi/rational/README.md

 ### rational.InfraHamilton

 The `rational.InfraHamilton` type represents a rational infra Hamilton quaternion.
-It corresponds to a null Cayley-Dickson construct with `rational.Hamilton` values.
+It corresponds to a parabolic Cayley-Dickson construct with `rational.Hamilton` values.
 The imaginary unit elements are denoted `i`, `j` and `k`, and the dual unit elements are denoted `α`, `β`, `γ`, and `δ`.
 The multiplication rules are:
 ```go
 	Mul(i, i) = Mul(j, j) = Mul(k, k) = -1
 	Mul(α, α) = Mul(β, β) = Mul(γ, γ) = Mul(δ, δ) = 0